Shenanigans-Network/Discordbot/README.md

     client.add_cog(Example(client))
 ```
 Add the `.py` file into the `/cogs` folder, and restart your bot or  if its already running, do `+loadcog [cogname]`, where `+` is your Bot Prefix.
-There will be no support, to what ever you try to add on your own to the bot, You must know basic Python and discord.py before trying to attempt this
+There will be no support, to what ever you try to add on your own to the bot, You must know basic Python and pycord before trying to attempt this

 ## Contact Me ##
 If you have any issue, find a bug within my code or just want to talk, You can contact me on my Discord or Instagram